jtreading/secure-note-manager-cloudformation/README.md

 # Secure Note Manager CloudFormation

 These CloudFormation templates aim to **deploy infrastructure and CI/CD pipelines** for a Secure Note Manager application on Amazon Web Services.
 This project utilizes many technologies that are listed below, and is created for **professional development** as well as a **demonstration of skill** with the technologies in use.
-The primary goal is to **automate complete environment deployment, minimize deployment effort, maximize consistency and mitigate risk while maintaining best practices** for application development, security, source control management, etc.
+Primary goals are to **automate complete environment deployment, minimize deployment effort, maximize consistency and mitigate risk while maintaining best practices** for application development, security, source control management, etc.

 ### Work in Progress Warning